cathalmchale/pandoc_resume/markdown/other-jobs.md

 __IDION BV, The Netherlands__

-* Upgrade of a v1.1 ASP.NET web application to v3.5, with primary command over technical decision making.
+* Upgrade ASP to ASP.NET v3.5, with primary command over technical decision making.
 * MVP architecture, NHibernate, Castle Windsor, WCF SoA with Biz Talk integrations.
 * Travelled to The Netherlands to strengthen business relations and project understanding.
 * Project analysis, specification and time estimation.